mendezVKI/SPICY_VKI/README.md

 "ipython>=7.16.1",
 "scipy>=1.5",
 "shapely>=1.7.0",
+"matplotlib>=3.3.0",
 ```

-Note that if you want to run the tutorial in the `./Tutorials` folder, you need `matplotlib` for visualization purposes.
-Installing spicy with the optional depedencies:

-`pip install spicy_vki[tutorials]`

-will install matplotlib.
 The turotials are available in the github repository SPICY_VKI.

 SPICY